 Then state the simple facts, with relevant dates and details.

 Next state what you'd like to happen - a positive request for the reader to react to.

-"I've long been a user of your products/services and up until now have always regarded you are an excellent supplier/organization.
+"I've long been a user of your products/services and up until now have always regarded you are an excellent supplier/organisation.
 I have every faith therefore that you will do what you can to rectify this situation."

 Even if you are very angry, it's always important to make a positive, complimentary comment.
-It will make the reader and the organization more inclined to 'want' to help you.
+It will make the reader and the organisation more inclined to 'want' to help you.
 More about this below.